Skip to main content

 #

-• Concept Explanation: An unordered collection storing Key-Value pairs.
-Keys must be Hashable.
+• Concept: An unordered collection storing Key-Value pairs.
+The Key must be Hashable.

 • Key Syntax: [Key: Value], updateValue, removeValue, Subscript key access

-Accessing a dictionary using Subscript syntax returns an Optional value because the Key might not exist.
+When using Subscript syntax to access a dictionary, it returns an Optional value because the Key might not exist.

 #